Shireen Sungkar: Career

-Not just acting, Shireen also have talents in singing field.
+Not just acting, Shireen also has talent in singing.
 Together with her older sister, Zaskia Sungkar, she formed the vocal duo group The Sisters.
-Debut album of the two was given the title The Journey of Love was released on July 25, 2008.
+The debut album of the two was given the title The Journey of Love, and was released on 25 July 2008.

 Personal life

 As an act of gratitude for her success in the play as Fitri, Shireen performed Umrah worship to celebrate Idul Fitri 1428 H in the holy land of Mecca.
-Shireen went with her parents, Mark Sungkar and Fanny Bauty, also Zaskia, 21, her sister, and Yusuf, 12, her brother.
-They departed from October 6 and returned to Jakarta on Tuesday, October 16, 2007.
+Shireen went with her parents, Mark Sungkar and Fanny Bauty, as well as Zaskia, 21, her sister, and Yusuf, 12, her brother.
+They departed on October 6 and returned to Jakarta on Tuesday, 16 October 2007.

-She married Teuku Wisnu on November 17, 2013.
+She married Teuku Wisnu on 17 November 2013.